 So how can NHL.tv or ESPN tell where you’re located?
 There are three main ways: firstly, you’ll be asked to enter your ZIP code when registering.
 This is the most basic form of geo-location tracking and can be easily bypassed, which is why most services combine this approach with IP-based geolocation: using your IP address to see roughly where you’re located.

 Finally, there’s location-based tracking.
-This is the preferred method for mobile devices since it’s slightly more difficult to spoof your GPS location than change your IP address.
+This is the preferred method for mobile devices since it’s slightly more difficult to spoof your GPS location than to change your IP address.
 You can, of course, turn GPS off.
 However, some services just won’t let you watch anything without it.

 How to bypass regional NHL blackouts

-Getting around regional blackouts is done slightly differently on desktop and mobile devices, we cover both here.
+Getting around regional blackouts is done slightly differently on desktop and mobile devices, and we cover both here.
 Take a look below to find out how you can watch every NHL fixture from anywhere in the world.

 Bypassing NHL blackouts on a PC or Mac